-The Diabetes and Metabolism Research Center is involved in several interdisciplinary educational training programs for undergraduates, graduates, medical students, and postdoctoral trainees.
+The Diabetes and Metabolism Research Center is involved in several interdisciplinary educational training programs and awards for undergraduates, graduates, medical students, and postdoctoral trainees.

 Interdisciplinary Training Program in Metabolism